chenliu2345/AIDA-Final-project-001/README.md

 # Alberta Used Car Price Prediction

-An end-to-end data engineering and machine learning system that predicts optimal listing prices for used cars in Alberta, trained on 18,000+ real Kijiji listings.
+An end-to-end data engineering and machine learning system that predicts optimal listing prices for used cars in Alberta, trained on 18,000+ real listings.

 Built as a final project for AIDA 1143 (Machine Learning) + AIDA 1145 (Data Engineering).